magento/devdocs/guides/v2.1/cloud/project/ece-tools-update.md

 ---
 group: cloud
-title: Update ece-tools
+title: Update ECE-tools version
 version: 2.1
 github_link: cloud/project/ece-tools-update.md
 functional_areas:
   - Cloud
   - Upgrade
 ---
 Typically, an _update_ includes patches and available hotfixes as part of the `magento-cloud-metapackage`.
-If you still use a version of Cloud that does not contain ece-tools, then your project requires an [upgrade]({{page.baseurl}}/cloud/project/ece-tools-upgrade-project).
+If you still use a version of Cloud that does not contain the `ece-tools` package, then your project requires an [upgrade]({{page.baseurl}}/cloud/project/ece-tools-upgrade-project.html).

 {% include cloud/note-upgrade.md %}

-#### To update ece-tools:
+#### To update the `ece-tools` package:

 1. On your local workstation, perform an update using Composer.